India Shopping and nightlife

 Shopping in India

 Shopping is as varied as India’s topography.
-There are specialised wholesale markets for specific items like spices, coffee and tea in Old Dehli’s Chandni Chowk or in Jaipur where there are single streets allotted to one item like clothing, chappals and jewellery.
+There are specialised wholesale markets for specific items like spices, coffee and tea (Old Dehli’s Chandni Chowk) and single streets in Jaipur allotted to one item category such as clothing, chappals and jewellery.
 Prices are not usually visible and bargaining is the norm at most local bazaars.
 Be aware, there is a tourist premium affixed to many items.
-If you are uncomfortable with bargaining, many tourist spots across India will have state-run emporia where reasonable prices can be found such as Delhi’s Baba Kharak Singh Marg or Aparant network of outlets in Goa.
+If you are uncomfortable with bargaining, many tourist spots across India will have state-run emporia where reasonable prices can be found.
+Delhi’s Baba Kharak Singh Marg or the Aparant outlet in Goa is perfect for this.
 Cash is the usual form of payment.
-It sometimes helps to have a local with you when shopping who can help you discern quality and good prices.

 The best time to shop is around festival time at Diwali, which generally runs from late October to early November.
 This is high season and many retailers from around the country will converge at the large melas in major cities to sell their goods.

 Shopping can also have charitable benefits if you buy directly from the producers at the bazaars.
 Alternatively, there are a few non-governmental organisations (NGOs) supported through items they make and sell in their own shops.
-Try the Craft Revival Trust site (www.craftrevival.org) which lists information about the history of crafts around India and has a directory of where to buy direct from producers or other NGOs that run craft outfits.
+Try the Craft Revival Trust site (https://asiainch.org/) which lists information about the history of crafts around India.

 There is a veto on the export of antiques, art objects over 100 years old, livestock, animal skins, products made from animal skins, live plants, human skeletons, illicit drugs, weapons, ivory, products made from ivory, animal horns, endangered shells, antiques, gold and silver bullion.